coatless/quarto-webr/README.md

 During the execution, the filter adds two files to the working directory: `webr-worker.js` and `webr-serviceworker.js`.
 These files allow for the
 `webR` session to be started and must be present with the rendered output.

- **Note:** If you don't specify the engine: knitr, the default compute engine used will be jupyter.
+ **Note:** If you don't specify the `engine: knitr`, the default compute engine used will be `jupyter`.
 This could trigger prompts to install Python.
-However, if you specify engine: knitr, there's no need to install Python.
+However, if you specify `engine: knitr`, there's no need to install Python.

 There are many more customization options that are available.
 Please see the [customization documentation](https://quarto-webr.thecoatlessprofessor.com/qwebr-meta-options.html) for more examples.